mainmatter/mainmatter.com/blog/_posts/2018-05-28-intl-polyfill-loading.md

 <script src="/assets/intl/locales/fr.js"></script>
 ```

-That is nice as a first step, but should not be used for any real user-facing
+That is a nice first step, but should not be used for any real user-facing
 apps.
 The reason for this is that it adds a significant number of additional
 HTTP requests to the startup time of your app, and those requests aren't even
 that small. `intl.min.js` downloads roughly 40 kB and each locale script